dunfoto/api-challenge-dung/Tutorial.md

     - Code don't optimize.
     - Code structure isn't good.
     - Missing feature authentication! for user login when user want destroy record.
+    - Don't use errors in grape for exception.

 # Thanks you for reading.